chamilo/chamilo-lms/CONTRIBUTING.md

 ## Database structure changes

 If your changes are about structure, you want to follow these steps:
-1. Create or modify an entity in src/Chamilo/CoreBundle/Entity/
+1. Create or modify an entity in src/*something*Bundle/Entity/
-2. Create a new Migration in src/Chamilo/CoreBundle/Migrations/Schema/V110/
+2. Create a new Migration in src/CoreBundle/Migrations/Schema/*something*/

 This second step is most easily done by copying one of the current migration files in that directory.
-For example, if you're doing it on the 14th of July 2015 at noon:
+For example, if you're doing it on the 14th of July 2019 at noon:
-1. Copy Version20150527120703.php to Version20150714120000.php
+1. Copy Version20190527120703.php to Version20190714120000.php
-2. Edit the file and change any "20150527120703" you find to "20150714120000"
+2. Edit the file and change any "20190527120703" you find to "20190714120000"
 3. Check it works by issuing an update command from the command line:
 ```
-php bin/doctrine.php migrations:execute 20150714120000 --up --configuration=app/config/migrations.yml
+php bin/console migrations:execute 20190714120000 --up --configuration=app/config/migrations.yml
 ```

 ## Database data changes

 If you only want to change the *data* in the database, then you don't need to modify or create an entity, but you will still need to follow these two steps:
-1. Modify the main/install/data.sql file (at the end, add a new section before the chamilo_database_version update
+1. Modify the main/install/data.sql file (at the end, add a new section before the chamilo_database_version update)
 2. Create a new Migration in src/Chamilo/CoreBundle/Migrations/Schema/V110/ (see above section for details)

+For configuration settings, check https://github.com/chamilo/chamilo-lms/wiki/Add-a-new-Chamilo-setting

 # Testing through Docker

+*to be updated*
 We are working on an official (production) image of Chamilo LMS for Docker.
 In the meantime, you can test development versions following more or less this procedure:
 ```